benkutil/benkutil.github.io/source/_applications/zapier.md

 date: 2016-03-15
 blocks:
     -   body: |
-            Mike, I’m applying for the [Product Manager](https://zapier.com/jobs/product-manager-spring-2016/) position with Zapier.
+            I’m applying for the [Product Manager](https://zapier.com/jobs/product-manager-spring-2016/) position with Zapier.
 I thought an email was a little limiting and I wouldn’t want you to go over your data plan downloading attachments!
 I’ve included answers to your prompts below.

             **You can use these links to jump to a specific response.**